-9 Evidence regarding the benefits of nurse-led services 10 and the impact of that on urology capacity will also be 10:12 11 heard.

-Operational Support Service Lead and medical staffing witnesses will set out the general systems around medical and departmental staff performance and standards allowing activities, trends, and waiting lists to be better understood.

-19 The head of Cancer Service will explain both cancer 20 performance indicators and the existence of delays for 10:13 patients with a suspected cancer getting access to a 21 22 first appointment within Urology Services.
+1 of workarounds introduced for Mr. O'Brien's clinic, 2 where it is reported that his clinic "slots were longer 3 and he reviewed less patients per clinic", an 4 arrangement which apparently came about as an 5 arrangement between Mr. O'Brien and Martina Corrigan as 10:12 6 there had been previous issues around clinics 7 overrunning, affecting staff and patients.
+8 9 Evidence regarding the benefits of nurse-led services 10 and the impact of that on urology capacity will also be 10:12 11 heard.
+12 13 Operational Support Service Lead and medical staffing 14 witnesses will set out the general systems around 15 medical and departmental staff performance and 10:13 16 standards allowing activities, trends, and waiting 17 lists to be better understood.
+18 19 The head of Cancer Service will explain both cancer 20 performance indicators and the existence of delays for 10:13 21 patients with a suspected cancer getting access to a 22 first appointment within Urology Services.
 She also 23 explains in her evidence that patients should have a 24 key worker urology cancer nurse specialist as part of a 25 key performance indicator.
-10:13 communicate that they had done so, and that problems with quoracy at MDT was a longstanding concern.

-The Panel will hear from a consultant radiologist that, in his view, management did not take concerns seriously within the Trust, and often failed to act or did not
+10:13 26 27 The Panel will hear from a consultant radiologist that, 28 in his view, management did not take concerns seriously 29 within the Trust, and often failed to act or did not

-The Director of Pharmacy also had a governance role, and considered that in relation to a triage issue she was involved with in 2017 that there was a failure by the medical directors and the Director of Acute Services to engage fully with and address the problems identified at the time.

-11 In this module you will also hear from the Director of 12 Performance and Reform, who has provided written 13 evidence to the Inquiry that in her experience in the 14 Southern Trust, the clinical and social care governance arrangements were in a state of flux for a number of 15 10:14 16 years, and that some challenges may have resulted from 17 frequent changes in the leadership roles supporting the 18 Medical Director at Assistant Director level, including 19 those with responsibility for clinical and social care 20 governance.
-The Inquiry may wish to consider this 10:15 possibility.
-21 will be heard from the Board Assurance Manager who states in her evidence that:

-The way in which governance issues were brought to the SMT and the Trust Board, or the lack of a mode for doing so, will also be explored with this witness, and 10:15 also with the Acute and Social Care Governance Manager and Head of Governance.

-Specifically in regard to the Trust Board, evidence
+1 communicate that they had done so, and that problems 2 with quoracy at MDT was a longstanding concern.
+3 4 The Director of Pharmacy also had a governance role, 5 and considered that in relation to a triage issue she 10:14 6 was involved with in 2017 that there was a failure by 7 the medical directors and the Director of Acute 8 Services to engage fully with and address the problems 9 identified at the time.
+10 10:14 11 In this module you will also hear from the Director of 12 Performance and Reform, who has provided written 13 evidence to the Inquiry that in her experience in the 14 Southern Trust, the clinical and social care governance 15 arrangements were in a state of flux for a number of 10:14 16 years, and that some challenges may have resulted from 17 frequent changes in the leadership roles supporting the 18 Medical Director at Assistant Director level, including 19 those with responsibility for clinical and social care 20 governance.
+The Inquiry may wish to consider this 10:15 21 possibility.
+22 23 The way in which governance issues were brought to the 24 SMT and the Trust Board, or the lack of a mode for 25 doing so, will also be explored with this witness, and 10:15 26 also with the Acute and Social Care Governance Manager 27 and Head of Governance.
+28 29 Specifically in regard to the Trust Board, evidence